Updated core site rules

 Rule 2: Respect Each Other

 The players and staff members you interact with are real people too.
 Just as you should be treated with respect, so should you treat them with respect.
 A. Everyone Plays How They Want to Play There is no “right” way of playing the game (though cheating is definitely a “wrong” way).
 Players may click, or not click, however they want.
 Players may attempt to sell their Pokémon, items or currency for whatever values they wish.
 Please do not attempt enforce your style of gameplay or economic values on any other player.
 Likewise, players may do whatever they wish with the Pokémon they own.
 No one may attempt to enforce their own rules regarding the Pokémon owned by other players.
 If you sell a Pokémon, you no longer have any ownership over that Pokémon.
-B. Harassment If a player asks you not to contact them again, continuing to do so against their wishes is harassment.
-This includes through PMs, on the forums, or in chat.
+B. Harassment If a player asks you not to contact them again, continuing to contact them against their wishes is harassment, whether through PMs, on the forums, or in chat.
+Harassment also includes any malicious actions taken on site that are demonstrably targeting another player.
+A guide on Do Not Contact requests and how they are generally handled can be found here.
 Harassment is a serious offense and may result in a lock being placed on your account.
 C. Mini-Modding Mini-modding occurs when one player witnesses rule-breaking and tries to address it with the other player themselves, instead of reporting the rule break so that it can be dealt with by a Moderator.
 Mini-modding can make situations worse and even interfere with proper rule enforcement.
 D. Blacklisting Blacklisting disrespects other players by “naming and shaming” them, or publicly discussing them in a negative or insulting way.
 This includes posting lists in Trade Shops of players that you will not trade with again, or who have broken your personal trade rules.
 If you want to keep such a list, please use the Notepad feature on your Farm page to keep a private list.
 E. Vaguing Vaguing disrespects other players by “shaming without naming”, or discussing another player negatively without using the player’s name.
 Any negative post or message about another player that contains enough information for that player to be reasonably identified is vaguing.
 F. Aiding in Rule-Breaking If you are aware of another player breaking the rules, such as by creating a second account or using an auto-clicker, and do not report it, you are “aiding and abetting” and a lock may be placed on your account.
 This also includes distributing or advertising methods of cheating or exploiting game features in ways not intended by the developer.
 G. Feedback PokéFarm is constantly changing and developing, with new content being implemented and old content being improved or removed.
 Feedback on these changes is welcomed and encouraged, but disrespect or hostility is not.
 Okay: “I preferred the old melan sprite, I liked the purple better and the new pose looks off-balance.”
 Not Okay: “The new sprite looks like crap, change it back to the old sprite.”
 H. Locked Players If a player is locked, information regarding that lock is confidential.
 Players may not discuss or request information regarding another player's lock.
 Locked players may choose to discuss their own locks, but players found to be lying about or misconstruing the reason(s) for their lock to other players may receive a lock on their account in order to discuss the situation.
 PokéFarm reserves the right to make public the information regarding a player's lock in order to defend against serious accusations; however, this would occur only in extreme circumstances where all other attempts at reconciliation have been unsuccessful.
 I. Staff Members Staff members are people and players too.
 The same rules apply to staff members that apply to all other players.
 Staff members should treat players with respect, and players should treat staff members with respect.
 If a Moderator contacts you regarding a broken rule, they are doing their job, not attacking you personally.
 Responding to a warning or a lock with hostility or disrespect will result in disciplinary actions.
 A Moderator may instruct you to respond to a warning in order to show you received and understand the warning.
 If a response is required, failing to respond will result in a lock being placed on your account in order to bring you to the Support Centre for a discussion.
 If you feel a staff member is behaving in a manner that breaks the rules, you may report them (though keep in mind reports are visible to all staff members), or directly contact PokéFarm's Staff Administrator, Garthic.
 Please do not contact members of the Art Team to report rule-breaking.
 Questions about site rules should be directed to a Moderator or to the appropriate forum thread.

 Rule 3: Accounts